Lease your Hydraulic Tools

 Ask yourself how sensitive is your cash flow or line of credit for equipment purchases?
 Does your desired equipment have a high rate of obsolescence?
 Do you want to possibly claim your tax benefit in the short term through leasing or long-term through depreciation?

-If you prefer to keep your cash for other business expenses and potentially claim your tax benefits in the short term, leasing may be more optimal for your business.
+If you prefer to keep your cash for other business expenses and potentially claim your tax benefits in the short term, equipment and tool rental may be more optimal for your business.
 Your best bet is to speak with your accountant and explore your options.

 So how do I decide to lease or buy?